 Previous steady state measurements and metabolic flux measurements of mitochondrial respiratory function in ME/CFS lymphocytes have suggested that in ME/CFS cells there is a generalized reduction in mitochondrial activity and respiratory capacity [6-8].
-Paradoxically, functionally normal OXPHOS complex I to IV activity [10,44] and elevated nonmitochondrial ATP production [10] have also been reported in ME/CFS lymphocytes, while the expression of mitochondrial proteins is reportedly upregulated in patient saliva, platelets and lymphocytes [11,12,28].
+However, functionally normal OXPHOS complex I to IV activity has also been reported in ME/CFS lymphocytes [10,44], while the expression of mitochondrial proteins is upregulated in patient saliva, platelets and lymphocytes [11,12,28].
+Elevated nonmitochondrial ATP production has also been reported in ME/CFS lymphocytes [10].

-In this work we have resolved these inconsistencies by revisiting the issue of mitochondrial function and capacity in immortalized lymphocytes (lymphoblasts).
-As we showed here, unactivated ex vivo lymphocytes are quiescent and dying, so that a difference between patient and control groups in the depth of this quiescence and/or the rate of cell death can explain the previously reported reduction in mitochondrial activities in ME/CFS lymphocytes.
-We found that ME/CFS lymphocytes die at a dramatically faster rate in culture medium than control lymphocytes.
+In this work we have resolved these inconsistencies by revisiting the issue of mitochondrial function and capacity in immortalized lymphocytes (lymphoblastoid cell lines or lymphoblasts).
+Although ex vivo lymphocyte populations are well suited for rapid characterization of relatively stable molecular features, such as the patterns of cell surface antigens they express, they may be less well suited to studying rapidly labile processes such as metabolism, mitochondrial function or intracellular signalling activities.
+As we showed here, unactivated ex vivo lymphocytes are metabolically quiescent and dying.
+A difference between patient and control groups in the depth of this quiescence and/or the extent of cell death may thus explain the previously reported reduction in mitochondrial activities in ME/CFS lymphocytes.
+We found that the fraction of dead cells after 1-3 days incubation in culture medium is dramatically greater for ME/CFS lymphocytes than for control lymphocytes.
 It is likely that in previous studies, the ME/CFS lymphocytes assayed for mitochondrial activity included a higher proportion of dead cells than did the controls.
 The greater mortality rates for ME/CFS lymphocytes are not surprising given that pharmacological inhibition of mitochondrial respiration, including Complex V impairment, has long been known to result in apoptotic cell death in ex vivo lymphoid cells [45].